kxrn0/TOP_ruby/ruby/09_testing_ruby_with_rspec/03_project/connect_four/sketch.md

 It's x's turn! enter a column to insert the stone [0, 8] > 4

-That column is full! please choose a different one!
+That column is unavailable! please choose a different one!

 It's x's turn! enter a column to insert the stone [0, 8] >
 ```